shiningcoders/CU-Safe/cusafe/README.md

 # CU Safe

-App for making CU Campus safer for all students from the COVID-19.
+App for making CU Campus safer for all from the global pandemic COVID-19.